-There will be a maximum of 10 Governors, including the Chair and Vice Chair, Headteacher/Principal, Staff and Parent Governors excepting the UTC.
-The composition for the UTC is detailed below.
+There will be a maximum of 10 Governors, including the Chair and Vice Chair, Headteacher/Principal, Staff and Parent Governors excepting for the UTC and the Joint LGB for Kirk Sandall Infant and Junior Schools.
+The composition for the UTC and Kirk Sandall Infant and Junior Schools is detailed below.
 Each LGB will, however, nominate specific Governors to oversee Finance, SEND/Inclusion, Safeguarding and Looked After Children, Pupil Premium and other statutory grants and health and safety.
-In summary the composition of Local Governing Boards of schools, other than the UTC, is:
+In summary, the composition of Local Governing Boards of schools, other than the UTC and the Joint LGB for Kirk Sandall Infant and Junior Schools are:

-Type of Member Number Term of Office How they are appointed Chair and Vice Chair 2 Maximum of 4 years Appointed by LGB Headteacher 1 Indefinite Appointed by the Board Governor (Trust Appointed) Maximum of 4 4 years Appointed by the Board Staff Governor 1 4 years Nomination and Interview Parent Governor 2 4 years Nomination and Interview Governance Clerk 1 Indefinite To be appointed by the CFO
+Type of Member Number Term of Office How they are appointed Chair 1 Maximum of 4 years Appointed by Board Vice Chair (s) 1 or 2 Maximum of 4 years Appointed by the LGB Headteacher 1 Indefinite Appointed by the Board Governor (Trust Appointed) Maximum of 4 4 years Appointed by the Board Staff Governor 1 4 years Nomination and Interview Parent Governor 2 4 years Nomination and Interview Governance Clerk 1 Indefinite To be appointed by the CFO